|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 Several extensive bibliographies for medieval history, covering Continental Europe as well as Britain, are available online:

-A listing of record offices and repositories, with links to web pages, is available online:
+A listing of record offices and repositories, with links to web pages and catalogues, is available online:

 Archive collections in UK universities and colleges are indexed at the Archives Hub, and those in higher education institutions and learned societies in Greater London at AIM25.
 At present, these are primarily listing of collections - though with links to more detailed online catalogues where available - so individual documents and their contents won't appear.
 For many collections, there is a reasonably detailed description, though.